 How often do you really need to change your oil filter?

-While the general rule of thumb is to change your oil filter every time you change your oil, the specific interval can vary based on several factors:
+The general recommendation is to change your oil filter every time you change your engine oil, which is typically every 3,000 to 5,000 miles or every 3 to 6 months, depending on your driving conditions and manufacturer's recommendations.
+However, the exact frequency can vary based on several factors.

-- Driving Conditions: If you frequently drive in harsh conditions—such as extreme temperatures, heavy traffic, or on unpaved roads—you may need to change your oil filter more often.
+- Driving Conditions: If you frequently drive in dusty, dirty, or stop-and-go conditions, you may need to change your oil filter more often than the recommended interval.

-- Vehicle Age and Condition: Older vehicles or those with high mileage may require more frequent oil filter changes due to increased wear and tear.
+- Vehicle Age and Mileage: Older vehicles or those with higher mileage may require more frequent oil filter changes to ensure optimal engine performance.

 Is it mandatory to change oil filter with engine oil?